 Source: Morningstar Direct.
 Data as of Dec.
-31, 2023.
-Stock performance is based on the IA SBBI US Large Stock Index.
-Bond performance is based on the IA SBBI US IT Government Index.
+31, 2024.
+Stock performance is based on the IA SBBI US Large Stock Index prior to Jan.
+1, 2000, and the Morningstar US Market Index after that date.
+Bond performance is based on the IA SBBI US IT Government Index prior to Jan.
+1, 2000, and the Morningstar US 5-10 Year Treasury Index after that date.
 The 60/40 portfolio consists of a 60% weighting in stocks and 40% in bonds.
 The diversified portfolio includes a 20% weighting each in larger-cap domestic stocks, non-US stocks, and core bonds, 10% each in intermediate-term Treasuries and high-yield bonds; and 5% each in small-cap stocks, commodities, gold, and REITs.
 Both portfolios assume annual rebalancing.
 Returns for periods greater than one year are annualized.